dumberjs/examples/connected-react-router-jest/README.md

-# Vue esnext lazy-loading (ES dynamic import) jest
+# Connected React Router Basic + jest

 Demo app for dumber bundler.
 More details in `gulpfile.js`.

-Used example code from https://github.com/vuejs/vue-router/tree/dev/examples/lazy-loading
+Used example code from https://github.com/supasate/connected-react-router/tree/master/examples/basic

-Note we didn't use Single File Component (`.vue` file), because Vue currently only provided `.vue` file support for webpack and browserify.
-There is an unofficial [gulp-vue-module](https://github.com/pandao/gulp-vue-module) for gulp support, but it seems neither complete nor very active, but looks enough to help this demo to load `.vue` file.
-Right now, I don't want to invest too much time on it.
+Note Hot Module Reload is not hooked up.
+No support of HMR in dumber yet.

 ## Run in dev mode, plus watch
 ```